Ricky Garni grew up in Miami and Maine (USA). He works as a graphic

 designer by day and writes music by night.
 His latest book, The Pressed

-Tablets of Domino, was released this Spring.
+Tablets of Domino, was released in Spring 2019.

 A Review of Pan's Labyrinth